dieghernan/resmush/README.md

       year = {2026},
       version = {1.0.0},
       url = {https://dieghernan.github.io/resmush/},
-      abstract = {Optimize and compress local and online image files using the reSmush.it API <https://resmush.it/>, with support for png, jpg/jpeg, gif, bmp and tiff files.}, }
+      abstract = {Optimize and compress local image files, directories and online images using the reSmush.it API <https://resmush.it/>, with support for png, jpg/jpeg, gif, bmp and tiff files.}, }

 ## References